 7 INITIATING REPORTS OF MISCONDUCT IN THE CLASSROOM/CLASSROOM DISRUPTION PROCEDURES

 Classroom Disruption Protocol

 Regarding Classroom Disruption, a student’s membership in the community of scholars is a privilege and carries with it obligations to participate in and contribute to the educational mission of the College and to avoid any behavior that is contrary to that mission.
 Therefore, no student may disrupt or otherwise interfere with any educational activity being performed by a member of the College.
-No student may interfere with his/her fellow students’ right to pursue their academic goals to the fullest, in an atmosphere appropriate to a community of scholars.
+No student may interfere with his/her/their fellow students’ right to pursue their academic goals to the fullest, in an atmosphere appropriate to a community of scholars.
 While it is impossible to compile a complete list of disruptive classroom behaviors, the following may be considered engaging in classroom disruption and thereby may be subject to disciplinary action:

 - Any form of conduct by an individual or group of students that interferes with or inhibits the educational opportunities of another student.

 - Conduct that diminishes the effectiveness of an instructor or has the effect of negatively impacting the learning environment.

 An instructor may establish additional reasonable behavioral guidelines for his, her, or their class.